-When we shift our thinking and our hearts to seeing missions in this way, we begin to see people in a whole new way.
+When we shift our minds and our hearts to see missions in this way, we begin to see people in a whole new way.
 We don’t need to pack a bag and catch a plane to be able to do big things for God.
-He will use us for the mission field right under our feet, right in our hometowns.
+He will use us for the mission field that is right under our feet, right in our hometowns.

 I pray that if this is you, if you were thinking the way I was, that you must do something “big” to be a “great Christian”, that this will be your heart check.
 Allow God to use you in everyday life.
 Pray that He will open your eyes to the people He wants you to pour into, the people He wants to be your mission field.